Tutorial Gateway

 • You can’t override a method within the same class.
 It means you have to do it in the child class using the Inheritance concept.

-For example, if you have the function that calculated the Salary Hike for all the employees in an Organisation.
+For example, if you have the function that calculates the Salary Hike for all the employees in an Organisation.
 But particular departments or people get a different percentage.
 In this scenario, you can override the existing method in the Department class and write your logic.

 Python Method Overriding Example